Honduras

 Research clearance

-It is strongly recommended that applicants in Archaeology/Anthropology request approval from the Honduran Institute of History and Anthropology before beginning research.
+It is required that applicants in Archaeology/Anthropology request approval from the Honduran Institute of History and Anthropology before beginning research.
 Grantees should consult with their affiliation to determine if research clearance is required and the timing for the application process.